 The government is committed to reducing the amount of waste and has set targets for waste reduction.
 A new strategy for cutting waste was published in 2007 looking for at least 40 per cent of household waste to be recycled or composted by 2010, rising to 50 per cent by 2020.

 Local authorities are responsible for waste disposal and the government has introduced legislative targets for local authorities.
 The Municipal Waste Management Statistics for 2008/9 show that the total amount of municipal waste is decreasing with an increase in the proportion of municipal waste being recycled or composted, increasing to 37.6 per cent in 2008/09, up by 3 per cent on 2007/08.
 For information on individual local authorities see WasteDataFlow.

-Wastewatch estimate that at least half of the contents of our dustbins could potentially be recycled.
+Wastewatch estimated that at least half of the contents of our dustbins could potentially be recycled.
 In addition, we could compost the 20% of vegetable peelings and other organic waste that we throw away.
 Despite this potential to recycle or compost around 60% – 70% of our waste, we are only recycling or composting 12%.
 A total of 80% of municipal waste is landfilled and 8% is incinerated to produce energy.
-For in depth information go to Waste Online.

 The Women’s Environment Network waste prevention campaign focuses on preventing waste at source, rather than recycling.
 They have developed and promote a wide range of waste-avoiding goods and services such as composting, refills, repair shops, reduced packaging and leasing schemes.